eclipse-jgit/jgit/README.md

 - Only the timestamp of the index is used by jgit if the index is dirty.

-- Don't try the library with a JDK other than 1.6 (Java 6) unless you are prepared to investigate problems yourself.
-JDK 1.5.0_11 and later Java 5 versions *may* work.
-Earlier versions do not.
-JDK 1.4 is *not* supported.
-Apple's Java 1.5.0_07 is reported to work acceptably.
-We have no information about other vendors.
-Please report your findings if you try.
+- Don't try the library with a JDK other than 1.7 (Java 7) unless you are prepared to investigate problems yourself.

 - CRLF conversion is performed depending on the core.autocrlf setting, however Git for Windows by default stores that setting during